Jeongyeon-Choi/jeongyeon-choi.github.io/_projects/6_project.md

 Regression coefficients of detailed app quality factors.
 </div>

 Among the detailed factors, **Navigation** and **Completeness** showed the strongest negative associations with ratings.
 This suggests that users are likely to give lower ratings when they mention difficulty navigating the app or when they feel that important features are missing. **Credibility** also showed a strong negative relationship with ratings.
 This may reflect user concerns about whether app content is trustworthy, evidence-based, or professionally reliable.
-On the other hand, **Entertainment** showed the strongest positive coefficient.
-This indicates that users respond positively when mental health apps feel enjoyable, interesting, or emotionally engaging. **Interactivity** was also positively associated with ratings, suggesting that users value apps that respond to their input and provide interactive experiences.
+On the other hand, **Entertainment** and **Interactivity** was also positively associated with ratings, which suggestes that users value apps that respond to their input and provide interactive and enjoyable experiences.

 ---